konsalex/gatsby-wordpress-migrate/README.md

 ## 🤟 Help it grow

-You can jump in and contribute directly or file an issue in order to start exploring more opportunities/edge cases.
+You can jump in and contribute directly or file an issue in order to start exploring more opportunities/edge cases

 To file the issue just follow the instructions 📃